• About

 Social distancing

 • Carrie Lam has said social distancing regulations would be relaxed in three stages over three months starting from April 21.
 However, the current extension of the COVID laws to September allows the government some flexibility with this.
 Stage one saw many venues reopen and social distancing rules relaxed.
-Stage two will open bars, pubs and beaches, and people can exercise outside without a mask.
+Stage two opened bars, pubs and beaches, and people can exercise outside without a mask.
 In the last stage, most measures will be relaxed, but people will still need to use the vaccine pass and the LeaveHomeSafe app.

 • On March 10, hair salons and barbershops opened to vaccinated patrons.
 These two venues are also included on the vaccine pass scheme, which means that people need to be vaccinated to enter the premises.